iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> In case you dont realize it is just a way to attach a marker to your cell phone the department of health is using you to get more of a grasp of your lives.
+To think if you never would be put on an ankle bracelet The government just made you carry one with out due process<br> :date: __2021-02-26 09:06:59__

 > Neither UMC nor the Health Department have any idea about the required verification code, so I can't report a positive diagnosis.
 Which defeats the entire purpose of this app.<br> :date: __2021-02-19 19:20:22__

 > No idea what the idea is behind this when I couldn't enter my info about being infected.<br> :date: __2021-02-19 05:06:10__